nimati/FCAlertView/Example/Pods/FCAlertView/README.md

 The Vision for FC Libraries
 ---------------------------

 My goal is to create a set of different libraries, each targetting a certain UI element of iOS, with the goal to improve the design and add more customizations.
 As such, FCAlertView is a more Flat/Customizable AlertView.
-With this mindset, I'd like to create more FC libraries, such as FCActionSheet, FCNotification (for quick, in app alerts), FCGuideView (for guiding your users around your app).
+With this mindset, I'd like to create more FC libraries, such as FCActionSheet, FCNotification (for quick, in app alerts), FCPopoverView, FCGuideView (for guiding your users around your app).
 If you also have a suggestion for an FC Library, please send it [here](mailto:nima6tahami@gmail.com).

 > Ultimately, FC Libraries is here to improve the look and feel of your app for your end users.
 So all improvements and suggestions are welcome.